techngi/devops-lab/README.md

 # DevOps Labs – Week 1: Linux, Bash & Git Foundations

-This repository documents my Week 1 practical work as part of my **DevOps Transition Roadmap (Nov 2025 → Feb 2026)**.
+This repository documents my Week 1 practical work as part of my **DevOps Transition Roadmap**.
 The focus is on building strong Linux, Bash, and Git fundamentals — forming the backbone of all DevOps work.

 ---